vegaprotocol/specs/specs/0028-governance.md

 At the conclusion of the voting period the network will calculate two values:

-1. The participation rate: `participation_rate = SUM ( weightings of ALL valid votes cast ) / max total weighting possible` (e.g. sum of token balances of all votes cast / total supply of governance asset)
+1. The participation rate: `participation_rate = SUM ( weightings of ALL valid votes cast ) / max total weighting possible` (e.g. sum of token balances of all votes cast / total supply of governance asset, this implies that for this version it is only possible to use an asset with **fixed supply** as the governance asset)
 1. The "for" rate: `for_rate = SUM ( weightings of votes cast for ) / SUM ( weightings of all votes cast )`

 The proposal is considered succesful and will be enacted if: